baoanhng/truyendex-api/README.md

+# Written in Laravel

-# There are some lazy practices because it is personal project.
+### There are some lazy practices because it is personal project.